-• Alternative 2: This alternative also keeps all existing four vehicle lanes and bicycle lanes and adds concrete median islands at some of the intersections to restrict access in and out of those side streets (see Attachment 2).
+• Alternative 2: This alternative also keeps all existing four vehicle lanes and bicycle lanes and adds concrete median islands at some of the intersections (at Ednamary Way, Pilgrim Avenue, and Spargur Drive) to restrict access in and out of those side streets (see Attachment 2).
 Figure 4 shows a typical cross-section of Alternative 2 at some intersections where left-turn access is prohibited.